• Home

 all-sides-folded-over

-Optional: I had a little bit of the poly left from my staircase project.
+Optional: I had a little bit of poly left from my staircase project.
 Since this doorstop is in the bathroom, I wanted to make it waterproof and wipe-able if it gets dirty.

 Zinseer-Polyurethane